rkwitt/rkwitt.github.io/index.md

 ## News

+- **Feb.
+2022**: Check out our latest work *On Measuring Excess Capacity in Neural Networks* on [arXiv](https://arxiv.org/abs/2202.08070) - a joint effort of Florian Graf, Sebastian Zeng, Marc Niethammer and myself

 - **January 2022**: As of 01/2022, I will serve as deputy head of the newly founded *Department of Artificial Intelligence and Human Interfaces (AIHI)* at the University of Salzburg.

 - **September 2021**: I gave a talk within the [Thematic Mini-Conference on Computational Topology and Machine Learning](https://www3.math.tu-berlin.de/mathplus/TES-Summer2021/) at the TU Berlin - Slides are available [here](http://www.rkwitt.org/media/files/TUBerlin_270921.pdf)